krishaamer/green-filter-research/research/literature/fintech.md

 -   Kristian Steensen Nielsen (2022) **Individual climate action!!!**
 -   **Give Gen-Z the tools to turn climate anger into positive change to transform companies**
--   Cherry and Sneirson (2010) in Lavers, Bond and Rolsky (2022) suggests “Like climate change, the focus on individual actions as a solution is often misplaced, though it remains a focus of media and industry.
-For decades, the petrochemical industry has offloaded responsibility onto individuals through promoting concepts such as the”carbon footprint”, championed in a 2004 advertising campaign by British Petroleum”
 -   Echeverría, Gimenez-Nadal and Molina (2022) suggests greener modes of mobility.

 ### Indexes {#indexes}